 Fighting Torture in Forgotten Crises: Lessons from Burundi and DRC for Justice and Change

-A key focus will be on how civil society can plan from the outset for crises that may endure for years: building evidence for future litigation, engaging consistently with human rights mechanisms, protecting defenders at risk, and ensuring that today's methodologies and advocacy demands are designed to sustain long-term efforts for justice.
+A key focus was on how civil society can plan from the outset for crises that may endure for years: building evidence for future litigation, engaging consistently with human rights mechanisms, protecting defenders at risk, and ensuring that today's methodologies and advocacy demands are designed to sustain long-term efforts for justice.

 Languages spoken: English & French